muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

-I leave you with the satirical image of the TV show The West Wing done by Seth Meyers, depicting the state of technobabbling dipshittery, sounding good but delivering nothing.
+I leave you with the satirical image of the TV show The West Wing done by Seth Meyers, depicting the state of technobabbling dipshittery, looking good but delivering nothing.

 <img width="340" src="https://drive.google.com/uc?export=view&id=14Fl6uV19HHddajmfakTs2RfRXutp_2l4"/>